okkiran/Fly_Ops/README.md

 Built using Java Spring Boot for the backend and React Three Fiber for the 3D component frontend.

+Integrates aviation data from [OpenFlights](https://openflights.org/data.php).

 Azure Cosmos DB for database operations.

 The airplane model triggers the respective menu item with scroll-wheel movement for interactivity.

-Integrates aviation data from [OpenFlights](https://openflights.org/data.php).
+For the React Three Fiber implementations, I influenced by the content of [/@WawaSensei](https://www.youtube.com/@WawaSensei).
+Specifically by [this](https://www.youtube.com/watch?v=8r8rzp8t2aM) one.

 <img width="496" alt="image" src="https://github.com/user-attachments/assets/9471cbc4-01f8-4c65-84aa-f8987120f587" />